patronasxdxd/CTFS/docs/Carrot.md

 The Carrot token relies on `_allowances[sender][_msgSender()].sub(amount, "ERC20: transfer amount exceeds allowance")` to prevent unapproved token transfers,

-the `sub` function in the `beforetransfer` method will subtract the `amount` from the allowance.
+The `sub` function in the `beforetransfer` method will subtract the `amount` from the allowance.
 If the subtraction results a value less than zero indicates that the transfer amount exceeds the allowance limit and will fail.

 This pattern involves the Action-Check pattern, where you act, in this case transferring tokens without explicitly checking for permission.